paeber/m5hamote/README.md

-# m5paper-homeassistant-remote
+# M5Hamote
 ![M5Hamote_Header](documentation/assets/M5Hamote_Header.jpg)

-UI for m5paper device to control a home assistant over rest and mqtt
+A Home Assistant remote based on m5paper

 *This project is in no relation with [M5Stack](https://m5stack.com/) or [Home Assistant](https://www.home-assistant.io/).
 The icons used in this project are from [Material Design Icons (mdi)](https://github.com/Templarian/MaterialDesign).
 Feel free to use this project for your own non-comercial purposes.*